chrxme/Spring2020-LINA2055-LiveCoding/class02/sonicpi_notes01.md

 end
 ```
 ## Parameters / Effects
 In Sonic Pi, we can change the way a sound is played by adjusting paramaters.
-These include: amp, pan, attack, rate, release, sustain.
+These include: amp, pan, attack, release, and rate.

 ### Amp
 Amp is short for amplitude.
 Amplitude controls the volume.
 We can change the amplitude for notes and samples.